-These core meetings include the PALs, the Deputy Headteacher in charge of Curriculum, the Deputy Headteacher in charge of Inclusion and Guidance, Subject Coordinators and SENDCo.
+These core meetings include the PALs, the Deputy Headteacher in charge of Curriculum, the Deputy Headteacher in charge of Behaviour and Attitudes, Subject Coordinators and SENDCo.

-Strategies are suggested, discussed and put in place to improve these students' progress.
+Strategies are suggested, discussed, put in place and reviewed to improve these students' progress.